Related Posts Plugin for WordPress, Blogger...

 Ignoring this noise, we continue to sit.

-And in this rare quiet, we spot fireflies glowing their fleeting wonder.
+And in this rare quiet, we spot fireflies glowing in their fleeting wonder.
 The magic is not lost on either one of us.

-So pushing our to-do lists even further away, we sit, pass our drink, cross our toes, breathe our hearts, not daring to disturb this kind of moment.
+So pushing our to-do lists even further away, we sit, pass our drink, cross our toes, and breathe our hearts, not daring to disturb this kind of moment.